Official Goodreads page

 French, Czech, Spanish and Japanese editions.

 Daniel Torday is the author of the novel The Last Flight of Poxl West, a New York Times Book Review Editor's Choice, and an International Dublin Literary Award nominee.
 Torday's work has appeared in The New York Times, NPR, n+1, The Paris Review Daily and Tin House, and has been honored in both the Best American Short Stories and Best American Essays series.
-A two-time National Jewish Book Award winner and a finalist for the 2017 Sami Rohr Prize, he is Director of Creative Writing at Bryn Mawr College.
+A two-time National Jewish Book Awardee and winner the 2017 Sami Rohr Choice Prize, he is Director of Creative Writing at Bryn Mawr College.

 PRAISE FOR THE LAST FLIGHT OF POXL WEST